Orange County Water Association, Inc.

 Article Xl – Amendment of By-Laws

-These By-Laws, except as to Article X, may be amended or rescinded by a majority vote of those members present at any regular or special meeting or by a majority vote of those members responding in any written vote conducted by mail.
+These By-Laws, except as to Article X, may be amended or rescinded by a majority vote of those members present at any regular or special meeting or by a majority vote of those members responding in any written vote conducted by mail or electronic mail.